Why Adam Works Better with $\beta_1 = \beta_2$: The Missing Gradient Scale Invariance Principle: Introduction

 In parallel, many recent optimizers continue to build on ideas introduced by Adam, while incorporating mechanisms that reduce their sensitivity to the magnitude of the gradient.
 Examples include methods presented by \citet{Lion, Muon, Scion}, which are based on normalized updates, sign information, or various forms of clipping.
 These approaches differ in motivation and formulation, but many of them share the common aim of limiting the influence of gradient scale during training.
 This trend is becoming increasingly visible in practice and points to the idea that reducing sensitivity to gradient scale is emerging as a desirable property in modern optimizers, even if its connection to the structure of Adam has not yet been clarified.

 This work offers a connection between the internal dynamics of Adam and the direction taken by many recent optimizers.
-The guiding principle is a property that the text refers to as \emph{gradient scale invariance}.
-Informally, an optimizer is scale invariant if rescaling the gradient by a positive factor leaves the update essentially unchanged.
-While this property is exact in some simple methods, it is not built into Adam by design, and it is not obvious whether Adam can approximate it.
-We show that the answer lies in the relation between $\beta_{1}$ and $\beta_{2}$.
-When these two coefficients differ, the update produced by Adam reacts to a change in gradient scale in a way that is linear in the size of the perturbation.
+The guiding principle is a property that we refer to as \emph{local gradient scale invariance}.
+Informally, an optimizer satisfies this property if rescaling the current gradient by a positive factor, while keeping the internal optimizer state fixed, leaves the update essentially unchanged.
+This is distinct from the global scale invariance often associated with Adam, where all gradients are rescaled by the same constant through a rescaling of the objective function.
+Although Adam is largely invariant to such global rescalings, it is not a priori locally invariant to step-wise fluctuations in gradient magnitude.
+We show that the relevant mechanism is governed by the relation between $\beta_{1}$ and $\beta_{2}$.
+When these two coefficients differ, the update produced by Adam reacts to a change in the current gradient scale in a way that is linear in the size of the perturbation.
 When they coincide, the leading dependence disappears and the sensitivity is pushed to second order.
 This makes the updates far more stable under fluctuations in gradient magnitude, improving both the smoothness of the training dynamics and the overall behaviour of the method.

 Our contributions are as follows: \begin{itemize} \item We formalize gradient scale invariance and examine how Adam relates to it.
 Using the continuous-time limit of the algorithm, we analyze how both momentum terms depend on the gradient, and identify when their combined effect removes the first-order dependence on gradient scale in the parameter update.
 This leads to a clear statement: Adam has gradient scale invariance of first order if and only if $\beta_{1}=\beta_{2}$.